Transition to Practice: your virtual information hub

 • 3.
 Writing selection criteria

 • 4.
-Calvary Hobart Graduate Nurse Transition Program
+Calvary Graduate Nurse Transition Program Hobart

-Calvary Hobart is proud to commence recruitment for our 2024 Graduate Nurse Transition Program (GNTP) in July this year.
+Calvary Hobart is proud to commence recruitment for our 2025 Graduate Nurse Transition Program (GNTP) in July this year.
 These positions will provide the opportunity for recently graduated EN and RN’s to apply to participate in our comprehensive research based Transition into Practice Program.
 This program will allow Graduate Nurses to gain a variety of clinical experience and professional development in a supported environment, enhancing their growth and development as a Graduate Nurse in the clinical setting.

-The 2024 GNTP may be undertaken at either of our two Hobart Hospitals, Lenah Valley or St John’s and positions are available in a variety of clinical settings including Cardiothoracic and Neurosurgery, Paediatrics, Orthopaedics, General and Specialised Surgical, Acute Medical, Rehabilitation, Oncology and Palliative Care and Peri-Operative.
-For suitable applicants interested in applying for a position, Calvary Hobart will be offering 12 month contracts commencing February or March 2024.
+The 2025 GNTP may be undertaken at either of our two Hobart Hospitals, Lenah Valley or St John’s and positions are available in a variety of clinical settings including Cardiothoracic and Neurosurgery, Paediatrics, Orthopaedics, General and Specialised Surgical, Acute Medical, Rehabilitation, Oncology and Palliative Care and Peri-Operative.
+For suitable applicants interested in applying for a position, Calvary Hobart will be offering 12 month contracts commencing February or March 2025.
 We consider the graduate year as the beginning of a long and hopefully rewarding career with Calvary.

-Applications open via Calvary Careers on Monday 3rd July and close Sunday 30th July 2023.
+Applications open via Calvary Careers on Monday 1st July and close Sunday 28th July 2024.

 • 6.
 Calvary Graduate Nurse Transition Program Launceston

-My name is Melanie, but I go by Mel!
-I was born and raised in Launceston and completed my schooling and Bachelor of Nursing at UTAS in 2012.
-I commenced working with Calvary in CSSD (Theatre Sterilising Department) while I was studying my nursing degree and was lucky enough to get a graduate position and have stayed working with them ever since.
+My name is Melanie but I go by Mel.
+I was born and raised in Launceston and completed all my schooling and university degree in Tasmania.
+I completed my Bachelor of Nursing with UTAS in 2012.
+I actually commenced working with Calvary in CSSD (theatre sterilising department) while I was studying my nursing degree and was lucky enough to get a graduate position at Calvary and have stayed working with them ever since.
+Before commencing my role as Graduate Coordinator for Calvary Launceston I worked on Findlay ward as a level 2 nurse and have completed my Graduate Diploma specialising in orthopaedics.

-I have been lucky enough to have the opportunity throughout my time with Calvary to work on the wards at both Launceston campuses and I just love the variety that I get working with graduates.
-Outside of work I love running and playing sports.
-I have a one-year-old Labrador who is extremely energetic and loves to take me for walks.
-If you can’t find me outside, then I am most likely baking or reading a book.
-I am extremely grateful to have my dream job of supporting new graduate nurses and I look forward to working with and supporting my new 2023 graduate group.
+Outside of work I love running and being outdoors.
+I have a 4-year-old Labrador that is extremely energetic and loves to take me for walks and an almost 2 year old boy who is just as energetic.
+If you can’t find me outside then I am most likely baking or reading a book.
+I am extremely grateful to have my dream job of supporting new graduate nurses and I look forward to working with and supporting my new 2025 graduate group.

 • 7.
 Find out more about super and HESTA